nielmin/resume/main.typ

 )
 - Built a PowerBI dashboard using HERD and IPEDS data with Python `pandas` and `numpy` libraries.
 - Responsible for the disposal and recording of sensitive financial documents pertaining to UTSA grants and scholarships.
-- Helped organize university documents to easily accessible to coworkers.
+- Organized university documents to easily accessible to coworkers.

 #work(
   title: "Dishwasher",